Checkmate pattern: Corner mate

 The corner mate is a common method of checkmating.
 It works by confining the king to the corner using a rook or queen with a pawn blocking the final escape square and using a minor piece to engage the checkmate.

+If the attacking player's king is used to confine the other king, and the checkmate is delivered by a knight, the mating pattern is called Stamma's mate.

 Damiano's bishop mate

 Damiano's bishop mate is a classic method of checkmating.
 The checkmate utilizes a queen and bishop, where the bishop is used to support the queen and the queen is used to engage the checkmate.
 The checkmate is named after Pedro Damiano.

-One can also think of similar mates like 'Damiano's knight' and 'Damiano's rook' or even 'Damiano's king' (See Queen mate below), 'Damiano's pawn' or 'Damiano's (second) queen'.
+One can also think of similar mates like 'Damiano's knight' and 'Damiano's rook', or even 'Damiano's king' (See Queen mate below), 'Damiano's pawn', or 'Damiano's (second) queen'.

 Damiano's mate

 Damiano's mate is a classic method of checkmating and one of the oldest.
 It works by confining the king with a pawn and using a queen to execute the checkmate.
 Damiano's mate is often arrived at by first sacrificing a rook on the h-file, then checking the king with the queen on the a-file or h-file, and then moving in for the mate.
 The checkmate was first published by Pedro Damiano in 1512.
-In Damiano's publication he failed to place the white king on the board which resulted in it not being entered into many chess databases due to their rejection of illegal positions.
+In Damiano's publication, he failed to place the white king on the board, which resulted in it not being entered into many chess databases due to their rejection of illegal positions.